vladislav-iliev/NewAir/README.md

 # NewAir

+This repo is for the app itself only.
+For component implementations below ViewModel level, see repo [air](https://github.com/vladislav-iliev/air)

 ## Goal
 NewAir is an Android app that displays air data from Newcastle upon Tyne, England.
 Using real-time sensors from Newcastle University's